rust-lang/const-eval/const-generic-const-fn-bounds.md

 const fn foo() -> impl const Bar { /* code here */ }
 ```

-which requires that the function only returns types with `const impl Bar` blocks.
+which requires that the function only returns types with `impl const Bar` blocks.

 ## Specialization